 The Trust’s IT infrastructure was composed of VMware vSphere 4.2; VMware View; HP DL360's X5660; and EMC vPlex Metro.

-for Prospective Technological Studies, DG Joint Research Centre, European Commission: Best desktop
+4. Institute for Prospective Technological Studies, DG Joint Research Centre, European Commission: Best desktop virtualisation project

 This submission showed technical prowess with the vSphere platform, as the group worked very closely with its hardware vendor and VMware (Read case study).
 The judges were impressed that the project was not only a technical success but also, from a project management perspective, it engaged with the key stakeholders to ensure customer satisfaction and departmental buy-in to the project.
 By doing this, the institute will able to build virtual machines that don’t exist in the physical world -- a great example of the “better than physical” ethos that VMware holds as one its core values.